-2.2.2 How to Order
+3.3.4 How to Order

-- 1. Choose model, resolution (14 or 25 mm). - 2.
+- 1. Choose the model resolution (14 or 25 mm). - 2.
 Choose an Emitter (E), a Receiver (R), or a Pair (P). - 3.
-Choose the connection: 300 mm (12 in) cable with a 5-pin M12/Euro-Style QD or 300 mm (12 in) cable with a 8-pin M12/Euro-Style QD. - 4.
-Choose one cordset for each sensor or two cordsets for a pair.
-See Cordsets on page 49. - M12/Euro Pigtail QD models for (example, SLPE..-270P8) require mating 8-pin M12/Euro QD cordsets, such as: - QDE cordset with flying leads - DEE2R double-ended cordset - CSB series splitter cordset
+Choose one RD cordset for each sensor or two RD cordsets for a pair.
+See Cordsets on page 47. - 4.
+Choose appropriate mounting hardware.
+See Brackets on page 54.

-2.3 Appropriate Applications and Limitations
+3.4 Appropriate Applications and Limitations

-WARNING: Read this Section Carefully Before Installing the System

-If all mounting, installation, interfacing, and checkout procedures are not followed properly, the Banner device cannot provide the protection for which it was designed.
-The user has the responsibility to ensure that all local, state, and national laws, rules, codes, or regulations relating to the installation and use of this control system in any particular application are satisfied.
-Ensure that all legal requirements have been met and that all technical installation and maintenance instructions contained in this manual are followed.

-The user has the sole responsibility to ensure that this Banner device is installed and interfaced to the guarded machine by Qualified Persons1, in accordance with this manual and applicable safety regulations.
+- Read this Section Carefully Before Installing the System - · Failure to follow these instructions could result in serious injury or death. - If all mounting, installation, interfacing, and checkout procedures are not followed properly, this Banner Engineering Corp. device cannot provide the protection for which it was designed. - The user is responsible for ensuring that all local, state, and national laws, rules, codes, or regulations relating to the installation and use of this control system in any particular application are satisfied.
+Ensure that all legal requirements have been met and that all technical installation and maintenance instructions contained in this manual are followed. - The user has the sole responsibility to ensure that this Banner Engineering Corp. device is installed and interfaced to the guarded machine by Qualified Persons, in accordance with this manual and applicable safety regulations.
+A Qualified person is a person who, by possession of a recognized degree or certificate of professional training, or who, by extensive knowledge, training and experience, has successfully demonstrated the ability to solve problems relating to the subject matter and work.

-The Banner EZ-SCREEN LP is intended for point-of-operation machine guarding and other safeguarding applications.
+The Banner EZ-SCREEN LP Basic is intended for point-of-operation machine guarding and other safeguarding applications.
 It is the user's responsibility to verify whether the safeguarding is appropriate for the application and is installed, as instructed by this manual, by a Qualified Person.

-The EZ-SCREEN LP ability to perform its safeguarding function depends upon the appropriateness of the application and upon its proper mechanical and electrical installation and interfacing to the guarded machine.
-If all mounting, installation, interfacing, and checkout procedures are not followed properly, the EZ-SCREEN LP cannot provide the protection for which it was designed.
+The EZ-SCREEN LP Basic ability to perform its safeguarding function depends upon the appropriateness of the application and upon its proper mechanical and electrical installation and interfacing to the guarded machine.
+If all mounting, installation, interfacing, and checkout procedures are not followed properly, the EZ-SCREEN LP Basic cannot provide the protection for which it was designed.

-CAUTION: Install System Only on Appropriate Applications

-Banner EZ-SCREEN LP is for use only on machinery that can be stopped immediately after a stop signal is issued at any point in the machine's stroke or cycle, such as part-revolution clutched machines.
-Under no circumstances may the EZ-SCREEN LP be used on full-revolution clutched machinery or in unsuitable applications as those listed.
-If there is any doubt about whether or not your machinery is compatible with the EZ-SCREEN LP, contact Banner Engineering.
+- Install System Only on Appropriate Applications - · Failure to follow these instructions could result in serious injury or death. - Use Banner's EZ-SCREEN LP Basic only on machinery that can be stopped immediately after a stop signal is issued at any point in the machine's stroke or cycle, such as part-revolution clutched machines.
+Under no circumstances may the EZ-SCREEN LP Basic be used on full-revolution clutched machinery or in unsuitable applications. - If there is any doubt about whether or not your machinery is compatible with the EZ-SCREEN LP Basic, contact Banner Engineering.

-2.3.1 Appropriate Applications
+3.4.1 Appropriate Applications

-EZ-SCREEN LP is typically used for, but is not limited to, the following applications:
+EZ-SCREEN LP Basic is typically used for, but is not limited to, the following applications:

-- Small assembly equipment
+- · Small assembly equipment

 - Automated production equipment

-- Robotic work cells
+- · Robotic work cells

-- Molding presses
+- · Molding presses

-- Assembly and packaging machines
+- · Assembly and packaging machines

-- Lean manufacturing systems
+- · Lean manufacturing systems